 For manufacturing industries time series on gross output is obtained by adding the magnitudes for registered and unregistered segments of manufacturing.
 As mentioned earlier, NAS estimates of gross output for manufacturing industries are at a more aggregate level.
 In such cases the aggregate output of NAS at current prices has been split using additional information from ASI and NSSO unorganized sector reports.
-Gross output data for 6 out of 13 manufacturing industries listed in table 3.1 are directly picked up from NAS.
+Since 2011-12, gross output data for 8 out of 13 manufacturing industries listed in table 3.1 are directly picked up from NAS.